greenonions-code/UHF-DIIS/README.md

 # UHF-DIIS
-Restricted and Unrestriced Hartree Fock Driver Including the DIIS Algorithm
+Restricted and Unrestriced Hartree Fock Driver Including the DIIS Algorithm writting in Fortran as Part of a Master Course.

 Test calculation of UHF H2 molecule provided the following output as textfile: